 - Chandler Bing works as a data analyst (funny that his closest friends can't even remember his position) for a corporate company.
 He assumes it is temporary and wants to do something else, but he gets stuck in the company for a long time.
 He is eventually promoted and gets his own office.
 His former colleagues become his subordinates (which is a thing he hates because he can't be too friendly with them) and his direct boss is a guy who wants to socialize with him (which is a thing he also hates because he and Monica are dragged to activities they don't particularly enjoy).
 The money is great, but he still absolutely hates his job.
 He eventually quits after he's forced to relocate to Oklahoma and work over Christmas.

 - In one episode, Phoebe gets a temporary job selling toner over the phone.
-The very first prospective client she calls is on the verge of suicide.
+The very first prospective client she calls is the man pictured above on the verge of suicide.
 He works in a cubicle as an Office Supplies Manager and nobody at the office seems to notice him.
 He says that after ten years at this job, none of his colleagues remember him or pay him any attention, not even when he screams at them that he's going to kill himself.
+When the guy describes how much he hates his job, Phoebe briefly mistakes him for Chandler.

 - The two-parter "The One That Could Have Been" shows a What If? scenario.
 We learn what could have happened if Phoebe had worked as a stockbroker.
 In that reality, Phoebe is a chain-smoking workaholic who earns a lot of money.
 She doesn't dislike the job but she's apparently very stressed.
 She loses several million dollars and gets a heart attack.
 When she returns to her job, she finds out she is fired (her friends wanted to protect her and didn't give her the message) and has another heart attack.
 In this alternate reality, she's very dismissive of her previous career choices and hobbies, like being a masseuse and playing the guitar, which she loves in the normal timeline.